 - Cool, quirky artefacts, handmade tiles and stunning interiors

-- Study on the first floor, next to the master bedroom, with a table and chair
+- Study on the first floor, next to the master bedroom, furnished with a desk

 - Manicured tropical greenery around a stone courtyard

 - Private swimming pool for you to cool off after a day at the beach

 - Water feature in the pool in the shape of a lion’s head

 - Eight-seater outdoor dining table for breezy, alfresco meals, surrounded by gardens

 - Very large and airy, with white walls and chevron tiles

 - Located on the first floor